This PDF is the current document as it appeared on Public Inspection on 12/12/2014 at 08:45 am.

 (4) One Special Representative of the Director.

-(5) All positions in the Grand Portage National Monument, Minnesota, when filled by the appointment of recognized members of the Minnesota Chippewa Tribe.
+(5) All positions in the Grand Portage National Monument, Minnesota, when filled by the appointment of recognized Start Printed Page 74121members of the Minnesota Chippewa Tribe.

 (g) Bureau of Reclamation—

 (1) Appraisers and examiners employed on a temporary, intermittent, or part-time basis on special valuation or prospective-entrymen-review projects where knowledge of local values on conditions or other specialized qualifications not possessed by regular Bureau employees are required for successful results.
 Employment under this provision shall not exceed 130 working days a year in any individual case: Provided, that such employment may, with prior approval of OPM, be extended for not to exceed an additional 50 working days in any single year.

 (h) Office of the Deputy Assistant Secretary for Territorial Affairs—

 (1) Positions of Territorial Management Interns, GS-5, when filled by persons selected by the Government of the Trust Territory of the Pacific Islands.
 No appointment may extend beyond 1 year.

 (1) Agents employed in field positions the work of which is financed jointly by the Department and cooperating persons, organizations, or governmental agencies outside the Federal service.
 Except for positions for which selection is jointly made by the Department and the cooperating organization, this authority is not applicable to positions in the Agricultural Research Service or the National Agricultural Statistics Service.
 This authority is not applicable to the following positions in the Agricultural Marketing Service: Agricultural commodity grader (grain) and (meat), (poultry), and (dairy), agricultural commodity aid (grain), and tobacco inspection positions.